piater/zenodo-import-bibtex/README.md

   * author affiliations and ORCIDs
   * options corresponding to long command-line argument names

-See the example configuratin file supplied.
+See the example configuration file supplied.

 ## State of this Project ##